Philosophy & Religious Studies

 |Hispanic or Latino||1,551|

-Students from other countries are interested in Philosophy & Religious Studies, too.
+Philosophy & Religious Studies appeals to people across the globe.
 About 4.4% of those with this major are international students.

 How Much Do Philosophy & Religious Studies Majors Make?